Jan 21, 2019 – We’ll love You forever

 It was 90 days ago that we rescued Frankie from the shelter in South Carolina.
 He was sick and emaciated, skin and bones, and he could barely walk – honestly, we didn’t think he would survive the first couple weeks.
 But Frankie received top-notch care from Dr. Prause (internal medicine), Dr. Sitzman (dentist), Dr. Lineberger (surgeon), Dr. Heaney (cardiologist), and the wonderful staff at Four Seasons Veterinary Specialists.
 Our sincerest THANKS to everyone who donated, shared and prayed.
 Because of YOU, Frankie was given a second chance, and we’re tremendously grateful.

 Moving forward, we will do our best to manage Frankie’s medical issues, always making sure his comfort and happiness are the top priority.
 We love this little fella to pieces and it’s clear he loves us, too!

 “Saving one dog will not save the world, but surely for that one dog, the world will change forever.”

 Feb 1, 2018 – Frankie – Day 89

 Frankie is still underweight but, nearly 3 months after his rescue, we think he looks amazing!
 Now that Frankie’s mouth has healed, he seems to enjoy his food and he’s even eating from his bowl … this is huge!
 No more trying a variety of foods, no more hand-feeding, no more waking up during the night to encourage him to eat.

 Frankie is thriving and we couldn’t be happier!
-We are eternally grateful to those of you who donated to his care through Harley’s House of Hope and helped provide supplies through our Amazon Wish List.
+We are eternally grateful to those of you who donated to his care.
 THANK YOU!!

 Jan 29, 2018 – Frankie – Day 86